abey79/vpype/docs/contributing.rst

 * First and foremost, do provide feedback on what you do with *vpype* and how you do it, either on the `DrawingBots Discord server`_ or by filling an `issue`_.
 This knowledge is critically important to improve *vpype*.
 * Write an `issue`_ for any problem or friction point you encounter during the installation or use of *vpype* or for any feature you feel is missing.
-* Make the present documentation better by fixing typos and improve the quality of the text (English is *not* the main author's native language).
+* Make the present documentation better by fixing typos and improve the quality of the text (English is *not* the main author's native language). `This issue <https://github.com/abey79/vpype/issues/400>`__ maintains a list of possible improvements.
 * Write cookbook recipes for new workflows.
 * Improving the test coverage and contributing to CI/CD aspects is welcome — and a good way to become familiar with the code.
 * Improve existing features or contribute entirely new ones with a `pull request`_.
 If you plan on creating new commands, consider making a :ref:`plugin <plugins>` first — it will be easy to integrate it into *vpype*'s codebase later on if it makes sense.